By Treven Pyles

 It is worthy of note that there are numerous other military bases where PFAS are present.
 Therefore, regardless of the military base you were stationed at, if you know, AFFF had been used there and experience symptoms that point to neurotoxicity, we strongly encourage you to have your health assessed by multiple medical professionals.

 With over 25 years of experience in pursuing compensation on behalf of victims of toxic exposure, our law firm specializes in this area of practice.
-It is ready to go to great lengths to help you recover the compensation you are entitled to from the liable companies if you were injured by toxic agents in the military.
+It is ready to go to great lengths to help you recover the compensation you may be entitled to from the liable companies if you were injured by toxic agents in the military.
 Although the legal process is quite complex and tedious, it will require minimal involvement on your part, as we are aware that victims of toxic exposure are often in great physical and emotional pain.